Opportunities and Activities

 Forensic Science and Law Summer Workshop

-The professional Forensic Science and Law fraternity Phi Sigma Lambda host an annual Forensic Science and Law Workshop at Duquesne University.
+The professional Forensic Science and Law fraternity Phi Sigma Lambda hosts an annual Forensic Science and Law Workshop at Duquesne University.
 Students and faculty of the Bayer School Forensic Science and Law program offer the four-day workshop.
 High school students from Pittsburgh and the surrounding area are invited to participate.

 Duquesne students and faculty combine community service with environmental samplingat Wingfield Pines, an 80-acre tract in Upper St. Clair, Pa. that was formerly a strip mining site.
 Before remediation efforts were begun, an abandoned mine shaft was spewing 43 tons of iron oxide deposits into the environment each year, turning the water a telltale orange hue.